 Until 2016, Basil Sellers AM was the sole contributor of the prize.
 From 2018, a new award sponsored by Eurobodalla Shire Council was introduced.
 The Eurobodalla Award of $5000 honours a local entry into the prize and the work acquired for the Council’s permanent collection.

-- Moruya-based artist Raewyn Lawrence was awarded Council’s acquisitive Eurobodalla Artist Prize for her work ‘Smoke’.
-Raewyn received $5,000 and will have the opportunity for a solo exhibition in the Basil Sellers Exhibition Centre 2021 program.
+Gillian Wilde is the 2022 Eurobodalla Prize winner with her work Glory Going.
+Wilde receives $5,000 and the opportunity for a solo exhibition in the Basil Sellers Exhibition Centre 2023 program.

 BSAP past winners include some of the most outstanding artists from the region whose practices traverse a number of mediums.